MaastrichtU-IDS/translator-openpredict/README.md

 #### Optional: isolate with a Virtual Environment

-If you are facing conflict with already installed packages, then you might want to use a [Virtual Environment](https://docs.python.org/3/tutorial/venv.html) to isolate the installation in the current folder:
+If you are facing conflict with already installed packages, then you might want to use a [Virtual Environment](https://docs.python.org/3/tutorial/venv.html) to isolate the installation in the current folder before installing OpenPredict:

 ```bash
 # Create the virtual environment folder in your workspace